 Foods to Avoid

 Identifying which foods are the culprits of your pain allows you to focus on what you should consume to mitigate the irritation.
 The most common types of foods associated with nerve pain are hot and cold, sugary and sweet, and acidic and sour.
 Remember that drinks fall into these categories, too.
 Ice water, coffee, and tea hot or iced can all make you wince in pain, as noted by the ADA.
 Anything with high sugar content, such as desserts, fizzy and sports drinks, can contribute to enamel erosion as well.

 In excess, these foods are the first step to exposing a tooth's nerve.
 But even foods that are healthy for you can contribute to the problem.

 Fruits such as lemons and grapefruit consist of a pH level that weakens the protective enamel around your teeth, just like coffee or candy do.
 No one suggests you shouldn't eat any of the above items, but as the saying goes, everything in moderation.
-Take care in knowing certain foods can exacerbate an issue that may be repairable simply with more consistent use of Colgate® Enamel Health® Whitening toothpaste.
+Take care in knowing certain foods can exacerbate an issue that may be repairable simply with more consistent use of a suitable toothpaste recommended by your dentist.

 As with similar mouth conditions, avoiding tooth nerve pain is possible through good oral care.
 The foundation for a healthy mouth starts with brushing at least twice a day.
 Don't forget to floss daily, either.
 Keep in mind that regular dental check-ups are another crucial component.
 Your dentist serves as a good resource to recognise any budding tooth issues and to reinforce that your oral care efforts are working.